 The provisions contained in the Policy Manual are not intended to create an employment contract nor any employment rights or entitlements.
-The policies contained within this manual are for the internal use of the San Francisco State University Police Department and shall not be construed to create a higher standard or duty of care for civil or criminal liability against the State, its officials or members.
+The policies contained within this manual are for the internal use of the San Francisco State University Police Department and shall not be construed to create a higher standard or duty of care for civil or criminal liability against the City and County of San Francisco, its officials or members.
 Violations of any provision of any policy contained within this manual shall only form the basis for department administrative action, training or discipline.
 The San Francisco State University Police Department reserves the right to revise any policy content, in whole or in part.